Skill of Probing Questions in Micro-Teaching: A Guide

 The thought process of the students can improve with the help of the skill of questioning known as probing.
 In this process, once the teacher asks the questions to the students, they, in turn, get the response and this further leads to subsequent questions.

 For getting the right response and removing any misconception in the minds of students, the teacher uses probing skills.
 It works mainly when there is an incorrect, partial or no response.
-Students can solve the problems through probing questions with their teachers.
+Students can solve the problems through skill of probing questions with their teachers.

 Teachers want students to think about different aspects.
 Thus, probing questions are the hints or series of questions that teachers give the students for better clarity on various topics.
 It proves beneficial when students are less interested in the subject.